Buy a Brick Fundraising Campaign

 What’s Planned

-â–ª New Zealand’s first Chinese goldmining museum within the hotel
+â–ª New Zealand’s first Chinese goldmining and early immigration museum within the hotel

 â–ª Interactive displays